-Interstate 89 is a scenic highway serving the states of Vermont and New Hampshire.
-The freeway joins the capital cities of Montpelier and Concord as part of its northwestern route to Lake Champlain from southern New Hampshire.
-Continuing northward from Burlington, Interstate 89 transitions into Quebec Provincial Route 133, which leads north to Autoroute 35 for Montreal, Canada.
-Future construction will provide a seamless connection to Autoroute 35.
+Interstate 89 is a scenic highway serving the states of Vermont and New Hampshire in northern New England.
+The freeway joins the capital cities of Montpelier and Concord as part of its northwestern route from outside Concord to Lebanon, Burlington and Lake Champlain.
+Continuing northward from Swanton, Interstate 89 transitions into Quebec Route 133, which leads north to Autoroute 35 (A-35).

 Parallel U.S. Routes

 Interstate 89 follows an independent alignment northwest from Concord to Lebanon, where U.S. 4 ties in from Enfield to the east.
 U.S. 4 parallels I-89 for 11 miles to White River Junction and Hartford in Vermont.
 Northwest from there, I-89 replaced VT 14 as the main route to Barre and Montpelier.

 U.S. 2 accompanies the freeway west from Montpelier to South Burlington, shifting sides with I-89 several times.
 U.S. 7 combines with U.S. 2 north from Burlington to Colchester.
 U.S. 2 turns west through the Lake Champlain Islands while U.S. 7 remains along the I-89 corridor to the Canadian border at Highgate.

 Interstate 89 opened initially in New Hampshire between Warner and New London in November 1967.
 Completion within the state followed a year later.`

 Within Vermont, Interstate 89 was built in stages through the 1960s:1

 - Montpelier to Middlesex (6.287 miles) – November 21, 1960

 - Middlesex to Waterbury (5.106 miles) – December 31, 1960